joergmlpts/inat_photos/README.md

 while still finding roughly the same number of associations.

 Constant `CACHE_EXPIRATION` is the age in seconds when a cache entry of an iNaturalist observation expires.
-The default is 14 days.
+The default is 8 hours.
 Lowering this number increases network traffic.
 Command-line option `--bypass_cache` is an alternative to customizing this constant.